-The 100% Load Factor Customer: In FY00/99, the 100% Load Factor Customer would have incurred an annual bill of $417,529 or an average of $47.53/MWH.
-In the preceding twelve months (FY99/98), that customer would have incurred an annual bill of $229,636 or an average of $26.21/MWH.
-Thus, in FY00/99, as compared to the preceding FY99/98, this customer saw an increase in its average price paid in the Day-Ahead Market of 81%.
+The 100% Load Factor Customer: In FY00/99, the 100% Load Factor Customer would have incurred an annual bill of $417,529, or an average of $47.53/MWH.
+In the preceding 12 months (FY99/98), that customer would have incurred an annual bill of $229,636, or an average of $26.21/MWH.
+Thus, in FY00/99, as compared to the preceding FY99/98, this customer saw an increase in the average price paid in the Day-Ahead Market of 81%.

-We tested the effect a $250/MWH price cap would have had on the 100% Load Factor Customer.
-That is, we replaced any price above $250/MWH with a price set equal to $250/MWH.
-The effect of imposing the $250/MWH price cap in FY00/99 was to reduce this customer’s annual bill by only 9%.
+To test the effect a $250/MWH price cap on the 100% Load Factor Customer, any price above $250/MWH was replaced with a price set equal to $250/MWH.
+The effect of imposing the $250/MWH price cap in FY00/99 was to artificially reduce this customer’s annual bill by only 9%.
 Put another way, if the price cap had been in place, this customer’s annual bill, as compared to that for the preceding fiscal year, would still have increased by 66% instead of 81%.
-(Note that our test assumes that the price cap would not have reduced supply even further; that is, it puts aside the issue of whether price caps lead to shortages.)
+The price cap of $250/MWH fails to negate most of the increase in the bills.
+Further, any such comparison of bills with and without a price cap is artificial because it implicitly assumes that the price cap would not have reduced supply even further; that is, it puts aside the issue of whether price caps lead to shortages.

-The 50% Load Factor Customer: In FY00/99, the 50% Load Factor Customer would incur an annual bill of $301,167 or an average of $68.57/MWH.
-In the preceding twelve months (FY99/98), that customer would have incurred an annual bill of $150,597 or an average of $34.38/MWH.
-Thus, in FY00/99, as compared to the preceding FY99/98, this customer saw an increase in its average price paid in the Day-Ahead Market of 99%.
+The 50% Load Factor Customer: In FY00/99, the 50% Load Factor Customer would incur an annual bill of $301,167, or an average of $68.57/MWH.
+In the preceding 12 months (FY99/98), that customer would have incurred an annual bill of $150,597, or an average of $34.38/MWH.
+Thus, in FY00/99, as compared to the preceding FY99/98, this customer saw an increase in the average price paid in the Day-Ahead Market of 99%.

-We tested the effect a $250/MWH price cap would have had on the 50% Load Factor Customer, too.
-That is, we replaced any price above $250/MWH with a price set equal to $250/MWH.
-The effect of imposing the $250/MWH price cap in FY00/99 was to reduce this average price paid by only 12%.
-Put another way, if the price cap had been in place, this customer’s average price paid, as compared to that for the preceding fiscal year, still would have increased by 76% instead of 99%.Although our hypothetical customer bills obviously drop when price caps were applied to the model, the vast majority of the increase year over year would not have been blocked by the $250 price cap.
+The effect of imposing the $250/MWH price cap in FY00/99 was to artificially reduce this average price paid by only 12%.
+Put another way, if the price cap had been in place, this customer’s average price paid, as compared to that for the preceding fiscal year, still would have increased by 76% instead of 99%.
+Once again the theoretical price cap fails to eliminate most of the increase in the year-over-year bill for our 50% Load Factor Customer.
+And, again, any such comparison is artificial because it assumes the price cap would not make matters worse.

+The central point is that, although our hypothetical customer bills obviously drop when price caps were applied to the model, the vast majority of the increase year over year would not have been blocked by the $250 price cap.
+This leads us to the conclusion that these short-term price spikes are not the predominant cause of rising wholesale prices in California.

 The California ISO Markets